wassname/scrape_r_rational/data/cache2/cf8ojs.md

 >>>       * Should we be forced to pay taxes to lower maternal death rate?
 >>>       * Should pollution be illegal since it has a direct and measurable harm to human life?
 Cars most definitely are included in this.
 >>>       * Should all countries have taxes so that no one in the world starves or dies from lack of access to medical care?
+>>>
 >>> &#x200B;
+>>>
 >>> Onto the content, first and foremost, there's an incredible logical contradiction in your argument.
 If there are no universal principles, why should other people who have different genetic codes be forced to follow your views which you feel are based on evolution?
 Because it's arbitrary and sometimes tyrannical to force people to do what you say because it's how you feel.
+>>>
 >>> &#x200B;
+>>>
 >>> Second,  I think that finding universal principles to understand ethics and everything else is not only socially beneficial, it's also necessary for effective legislature.
 Ad hoc laws lead to contradictions which frequently lead to injustices.
+>>>
 >>> &#x200B;
+>>>
 >>> Third, human beings *do* value sophistication.
 We value it in our creative enterprises.
 We value a 300 year old oak tree more than we value an acorn.
 We value crows more than mosquitos and mosquitos more than bacteria, even though all could be considered pests.
 Right now, there's a debate on the ethics of purposefully killing mosquitos; we do not have the same debate about eliminating diseases.
 In the most extreme example, we are legally allowed to let people die once they are brain dead.
 To live by this principal, I feed crows, don't eat octopi and would be fine banning its consumption, and only support euthanizing animals if they're sick or aggressive.
+>>>
 >>> &#x200B;
+>>>
 >>> Fourth, just because we have natural instincts, that doesn't mean that following them is good for the individual or society.
 Following instincts is how a petty fight turns into a blood-feud, or how a fight gets started in the first place.
 Our hunter-gatherer instincts do not necessarily promote the most beneficial outcomes in an urbanized post-industrial world.
+>>>
 >>> &#x200B;
+>>>
 >>> Fifth (and final, sorry for the novel), is that you argue that it's ok to treat our own species better than others.
 If you define our species by genetic code, then different animals are a significant fraction of a human being.
 The problem with using Gorillas recognizably so without a microscope.
->>>

->>>> **u/RedSheepCole** [+1] *
+>>>> **u/RedSheepCole** [+1]  (a day later)
 >>>>
 >>>> My intention (sorry, I should have made this clear) was not to start an extended argument on abortion, but to explain to the first poster why I specifically disagreed with his claim.
 I'm no longer at a stage in my life where I have the free time to have really big discussions like this--though I did enjoy them.
+>>>>
 >>>> I don't want to have totally wasted the time it must have taken you to type that, so briefly: I don't think about these things in anything like the same way you do, or so it seems.
 My moral perspective might be summed up as a variant on virtue ethics; we should be good because it is the correct way to be human, and improves the life of the person being good.
 In the interests of full disclosure, I am religious, specifically Orthodox Christian, and this is basically the OC view of morals as filtered through my personal idiosyncrasies.
 I of course do not expect you to believe any of it, and I expect we'd have difficulty finding common ground to argue from if we really got into it.
 I don't think my beliefs are at all representative of the broader pro-life movement either.
+>>>>
 >>>> Again, I'm sorry for not being clear that I'm not up to an extended debate.
 To answer your bolded questions only, we preserve human life because having correct relationships with other human beings is an important part of being a healthy human.
 The question of what to do with women who have abortions is complicated by mens rea and a whole lot of logistical difficulties and collateral damage, so in general I favor going after doctors instead.
 I don't think pregnancy is comparable to kidney donation, for a variety of reasons, such as the special obligation of parents to protect their offspring.
->>>>

->>> **u/Threesan** [+3] *
+>>> **u/Threesan** [+3]  (14 hours later)
 >>>
 >>> 1a) I am not suggesting that you personally need to become veg\*nism.
 To reduce abortion rates, it is not your own mind on that subject you would need to change, but others'.
 To that end, if (*if*) the proliferation of veg\*nism philosophy lead to increased compassion and thereby to reduced abortion, the spreading of veg\*nism would be instrumental.
+>>>
 >>> 1b) Veg\*nism compatibility with your personal philosophy does not matter, except insofar as it allows you to predict others.
 A persuasive argument must be based upon the target's values and philosophies or it is irrelevant.
 You speak of other philosophies that you disagree with: valuing AI or alien minds, or valuing animal life.
 But you don't need to agree with those values to use them as a basis for persuasive argument when addressing those that do hold those values.
+>>>
 >>> 2a) To me, worth does depend significantly upon sophistication.
 On one end, you have a human.
 (One could posit a more sophisticated being than a human, but it's difficult for me to conceive of intrinsically valuing such an entity *more* than a human.)
 But on the other end, something lifeless, inanimate, uninteresting.
+>>>
 >>> 2b) A human blastocyst is a potential person, but not an actual person.
 At such an early stage, it is easy for me to say, where is the actual person?
 Where is the thing of value?
 Extrinsic value, yes, I would expect to find that.
 But I don't grant a human blastocyst intrinsic value.
 That is an alien thought.
+>>>
 >>> 2c) Is a human infant worth more than an adult crow?
 I feel, yes.
 I suspect a non-negligible part of that is in the extrinsic value of that baby (emotional attachment, investment).
 However, I do place much more intrinsic value on the baby than the bird.
 Is that inconsistent?
 I think it demonstrates a strong strain of human-person-preference much like the human-preference you describe and note grows as an embryo becomes increasingly baby- and human-like.
 From my perspective there is no internal inconsistency.
 The difference between our views is, conceptually, not that great: mine is the same line as yours, but fuzzier, and in a different place, but still dividing "worth protecting" from "not", with a significant pro-human bias.
 And of course I fuzzily include more "other" than I guess you would -- the aliens, AI, uploaded minds, clones, engineered beings, modified humans, etc.
+>>>
 >>> 3) In light of 2b and 2c, I would guess long-term suffusion in veg\*nism philosophy to, at best, shift my "unacceptably late" abortion line earlier by one week to a couple months.
 Nation-wide, supposing a significant impact like 2-10% less meat?
 I could barely speculate on the impact across the several hundred thousand reported US abortions per year.
->>>

->>>> **u/RedSheepCole** [+2] *
+>>>> **u/RedSheepCole** [+2]  (a day later)
 >>>>
 >>>> My intended point was that it would be win-the-battle-lose-the-war.
 If I can make people modestly more pro-life by endorsing that viewpoint, but that viewpoint itself is the expression of a deeper set of assumptions which ultimately support abortion, I should not endorse the viewpoint.
->>>>

->>> **u/MilesSand** [+3] *
+>>> **u/MilesSand** [+3]  (17 hours later)
 >>>
 >>> It's not about value as a person.
 Michaelangelo didn't destroy a house when he chiseled away half a rock to make David.

+>>> **u/SilverstringstheBard** [+4]  (a day later)
 >>>

->>> **u/SilverstringstheBard** [+4] *
->>>
 >>> To everyone who finds this argument convincing, I bid you to consider the following [video](https://www.youtube.com/watch?v=c2PAajlHbnU).
 It's from a channel called Philosophy Tube, and it presents the most compelling argument against abortion I've seen yet.
 Essentially even if fetuses are assumed to have the same moral worth as an adult human being, abortion should still be legal due to issues of bodily autonomy.
 He presents a metaphor of a dying violinist, kept just barely alive by being hooked up to another man for life support.
 That man didn't consent to the procedure, and would dearly like to be disconnected from him and go home.
 If you think it's a moral obligation for pregnant women to carry babies to term, you are just as obligated to give up your life and conveniences in order to save others.
->>>

->>>> **u/hyphenomicon** [+1]  *seer of seers, prognosticator of prognosticators**
+>>>> **u/hyphenomicon** [+1]  *seer of seers, prognosticator of prognosticators* (a day later)
 >>>>
 >>>> Sex is a choice.
->>>>

->>>>> **u/SilverstringstheBard** [+3] *
+>>>>> **u/SilverstringstheBard** [+4]  (a day later)
 >>>>>
 >>>>> Yeah, but pregnancy generally isn't.
 If you're not capable of becoming pregnant it strikes me as the height of hypocrisy to just tell the people who can to suck it up and deal.
 Anyone that actually gives a shit about reducing abortions rather than just controlling women's sexuality should support access to contraceptives and science-based sex education.
->>>>>

->>>>>> **u/hyphenomicon** [+3]  *seer of seers, prognosticator of prognosticators**
+>>>>>> **u/hyphenomicon** [+4]  *seer of seers, prognosticator of prognosticators* (a day later)
 >>>>>>
 >>>>>> You moved from analogical argumentation to vitriol and off-topic proposals very quickly.
->>>>>>

->>>>>>> **u/SilverstringstheBard** [+3] *
+>>>>>>> **u/SilverstringstheBard** [+2]  (a day later)
 >>>>>>>
 >>>>>>> K. You gonna actually respond to my points?
 First you need to establish why "Sex is a choice." has literally anything to do with the topic of abortion.
 Because it sounds like you're just moralizing without any evidence or argument behind it.
->>>>>>>

->>>>>>>> **u/hyphenomicon** [+1]  *seer of seers, prognosticator of prognosticators**
+>>>>>>>> **u/hyphenomicon** [+1]  *seer of seers, prognosticator of prognosticators* (a day later)
 >>>>>>>>
 >>>>>>>> I would deem someone immoral if they took actions to wire a violinist into their own biology and then pleaded personal autonomy as a reason to let them sever the violinist as the cost of its life.
 In general, I think most people would assign blame for letting die where the decision to let die only arose as the result of the decider's choices.
+>>>>>>>>
 >>>>>>>> All the "arguments" in your response to me do not engage with the violinist metaphor.
 It's frustrating that you'd talk up how insightful it is and then immediately abandon it for personal attacks and non-sequiturs when pressed.
+>>>>>>>>
 >>>>>>>> I haven't moralized at all in this exchange, that's been exclusively your role.
 I'm not necessarily opposed to abortion, as you might have learned sooner had you been slower to jump to conclusions.
 I'm certainly opposed to your presenting bad arguments on abortion's behalf and then painting others as judgmental or cruel misogynists for daring to consider the merits of the beliefs you claim are decisive to your position, though.
->>>>>>>>

->>>>>>>>> **u/SilverstringstheBard** [+5] *
+>>>>>>>>> **u/SilverstringstheBard** [+6]  (a day later)
 >>>>>>>>>
 >>>>>>>>> The point is that even if the medical procedure was entered into voluntarily initially, the person providing life support isn't obligated to keep supplying it indefinitely if it turns out to be more than they bargained for or if additional complications come up that make it more dangerous for them.
+>>>>>>>>>
 >>>>>>>>> Another key point is that pregnancy isn't necessarily consensual or desired.
 Just because someone has sex doesn't mean they should be condemned to nine months of supporting another life along with a significant risk of death or injury.
 On top of that there's also the issue of pregnancies resulting from rape.
->>>>>>>>>

->>>>>>>>>> **u/hyphenomicon** [+1]  *seer of seers, prognosticator of prognosticators**
+>>>>>>>>>> **u/hyphenomicon** [+1]  *seer of seers, prognosticator of prognosticators* (a day later)
 >>>>>>>>>>
 >>>>>>>>>> It is not obvious to me that backing out of the life support role after pursuing it is morally permissible.
 That's a claim, but you should support claims with argumentation.
+>>>>>>>>>>
 >>>>>>>>>> Can I take it you are opposed to obliging fathers to pay child support or care for their biological children?
 In general, are you okay with not holding people responsible for choices that they made under ignorance or disregard for consequences?
+>>>>>>>>>>
 >>>>>>>>>> Why would we take pregnancies from rape as modal for the purpose of arguments about the morality of abortion?
->>>>>>>>>>

->>>>>>>>>>> **u/SilverstringstheBard** [+3] *
+>>>>>>>>>>> **u/SilverstringstheBard** [+3]  (a day later)
 >>>>>>>>>>>
 >>>>>>>>>>> You aren't actually addressing my points.
 Stop projecting and actually respond to my arguments.
+>>>>>>>>>>>
 >>>>>>>>>>> Caring for someone financially isn't equivalent to having to support them with your own flesh and blood against your will.
+>>>>>>>>>>>
 >>>>>>>>>>> Edit: Also you're not the only person that can sneakily edit in extra points.
 For context the comment I was originally responding to only said "Can I take it you are opposed to obliging fathers to pay child support or care for their biological children?"
->>>>>>>>>>>

->>>>>>>>>>>> **u/hyphenomicon** [+1]  *seer of seers, prognosticator of prognosticators**
+>>>>>>>>>>>> **u/hyphenomicon** [+2]  *seer of seers, prognosticator of prognosticators* (a day later)
 >>>>>>>>>>>>
 >>>>>>>>>>>> What on Earth would I be projecting, here?
+>>>>>>>>>>>>
 >>>>>>>>>>>> I'm done with this exchange.
 You're not worth my time.
->>>>>>>>>>>>

 ---